 7. Specialize Your Strengths

 Until now, we were discussing the ways of creating your sales funnel.
-But to strategize any process, first, we need to know the strengths and weaknesses of the company.
+But to strategize any sales process, first, we need to know the strengths and weaknesses of the company.
 You can use SWOT analysis in this process.
 Get your ideas from completed SWOT reports.

 Organize short meetings with every department and employee to get their perspectives.
 Ask for feedback from both employees and clients.
 Question your strengths in financial resources, key players, employee management, physical elements, human resources, market position, company reputation, growth conditions, intellectual prospects (like patents, copyrights, or trademarks), and every other crucial aspect you can list.